Purdue-CSUSB/CS-190-F2016/slides/html/lec1md/lecture01.md

-# Why Learn the Terminal
+# Why Learn the Terminal?

+## Why Learn the Terminal?
 - `(keyboard > mouse) == true`
    - File manipulation can be done in single commands
    - Repeat and automate tedious tasks easily